RX-M/classfiles/lab-setup.md

 - VMware complains that the VM was created by a VMware product that is incompatible with your version of VMware and cannot be used

-     - For Player and/or Workstation: open the file: `Ubuntu_Xenial_Xerus.vmx` with a text editor, find the property:
+     - For Player and/or Workstation: open the file: `rx-m-lab-vm.vmx` with a text editor, find the property:
      `virtualHW.version = "12"` and change it to your version.

      - For Fusion: